Data Management

 Histology Data Management Plan

 1) Before histology cassettes are sent off for processing, fill out the Histology-databank with all relevant information at the sample(tissue) level.
 Reserve space for blocks and slides by adding block-location and slide-location information.
-Each sample should have a unique-sample-ID
+Each sample should have a unique-sample-ID which is:

 experiment-date_organism-label_tissue